mrcodeScholar/BehindATMCrimeScenes/README.md

 ## 4. Results:
 Analysis of the data yielded several noteworthy results:
 - **Geographical Distribution:** ATM attacks exhibit spatial clustering, with higher frequencies observed in certain regions, particularly those with closer proximity to highways and farther from police stations.
-- **Attack Types:** Certain attack types, such as explosive & gas and card skimming, demonstrate higher success rates and contribute to substantial financial losses compared to other methods like card and cash trapping.
 - **Rule derivation:** Machine learning models(Classification and regression tree) trained on historical data achieve promising results in predicting ATM attacks, with accuracy rates exceeding baseline levels.

 ## 5. Additional preventive measures